dkvz/majorsetbe/README.md

 - [x] Style the mobile menu button and remove the margins for li elements unless we're on larger screen - add a padding (which we'll need to remove on large screens).
 - [x] Add sidebar in the footer
 - [x] Header height somehow changes on every page -> I need some sort of flex 1 equivalent on the main area
-- [ ] Need to completely style the event list and calendar pages (monthly and daily view) - Calendar had a hover style that has a bottom border
+- [x] Need to completely style the event list and calendar pages (monthly and daily view) - Calendar had a hover style that has a bottom border
+- [x] Need to style the day view for event list
+- [ ] Try using a picture as background + a blend mode for pages and maybe event pages
 - [ ] Ceate a "breaking news" section that only show the latest blog post with a specific custom field - Or look it there's already something like "show on home page"
 - [ ] The menu has links on top now?
 - [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
 - [x] Style the blue info message "This event is passed"
-- [ ] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large
+- [x] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large
 - [ ] Event cards could use some kind of radial gradient
 - [ ] I need to try a navigation menu with nested menus since I commented most of the preexisting navigation styles
 - [ ] Can we use the "IMAGES DE MISE EN AVANT" for blog posts?
 I assume they're given to the post template (can use them for events but they look kinda weird)